 3. Biotech/Pharma: The Danish pharma and biotech industry is among the best and most innovative in the world.
 The Danish biotechnology cluster is a major world player, especially in areas such as enzymes, CNS research, diabetes and cancer research.

 4. Transport: Denmark has made major investments in the transport sector.
-Denmark has several airports, harbors, and a modern transport network of motorways and railways.
+Denmark has several airports, harbours, and a modern transport network of motorways and railways.
 Denmark is continuously investing in improving and modernizing its infrastructure.